paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 ## Implicit Memoization

-The hooks are designed to seem like primitives and they trait memoization as `implicit`.
-So instead of writing:
+The hooks are designed to seem like primitives and they trait memoization as **implicit**.
+This means that, instead of defining the functions inside `useCallback`:

 ```tsx {-5}
 const init = useCallback(